LDT TEACHING ASSISTANT (TA) PROGRAM

-- At least two HCT or more (to be determined by the Curriculum Director)
+- At least two HCTs or more (to be determined by the Curriculum Director)

 Teaching Assistant assignments with no lecture presentation are required before Step 2.
 Satisfactory completion of Teaching Assistant assignments is based upon evaluation by Certified Instructors, Teaching Assistants, Facilitators, Participants, and CHI staff.

 At each Teaching Assistant (Step 1) and each guest lecture (Step 2) assignment, the Apprentice must satisfactorily perform an LDT session on the Instructor or other approved CHI representative.